What to Order at the Pub

 Kopparberg make a non-alcoholic pear cider that is available from some Wetherspoons.
 The good news is that it tastes pretty much the same as regular Kopparberg.
 The bad news is that Kopparberg is one of those ciders that’s about 80% sugar.
 So whether you will appreciate this offering is pretty much determined by whether or not you like normal Kopparberg.

 This seems to be the most widely available of the non-alcoholic beers.
 It is mentioned in our non-alcoholic beer tastings but it’s not exactly covered in glory.
 There are a few bars that also do Erdinger Alkoholfrei, and we have seen the odd bottle of Rothaus Tannenzapple Alkoholfrei in real ale pubs.
-It’s always asking to see what they have.
+It’s always asking what to order to see what they have.

 This seems to be the go-to for every non-drinker out there.
 Probably because you can get it anywhere and it’s not particularly sweet.
 We are collecting details of the price your local charges as part of our #limeandsoda watch, do let us know what you have been charged on Twitter!